jzurner1/School-Notes/20 - Software/24 - Linux/Linux command list.md

 `md5sum` - Old cryptography algorithm, now useful for verifying integrity `mkdir` - Create a folder/directory
 `mount` - Mount a filesystem
-`mv` - Move or rename a file/folder
+`mtr` - Display approximate travel times and packet loss between source and destination `mv` - Move or rename a file/folder
+`nc` - Netcat utility
+`netstat` - Displays network connections
+`nice` - Run a command with a custom priority
 `passwd` - Sets the password for a user
+`pgrep` - Search processes by name
+`ping` - Use simple ICMP packets to test throughput, specifically with IPv4 `ping6` - Same as `ping` but with IPv6
+`pkill` - End processes by name
 `pr` - Print an entire text file like `cat`, but has more options `printf` - Format and display text data
 `ps` - Lists all current processes
-`pwd` - Present working directory (print the current path) `rm` - Remove a file
+`pwd` - Present working directory (print the current path) `renice` - Change the priority of a running process `rm` - Remove a file
 `rmdir` - Remove a directory
 `rsync` - Remote sync, used to copy files quickly, possibly over a network, such as for backups and similar purposes